 4401 Floridian Way

 Follow these simple instructions and your well-marked package or packages should get to your Disney World resort without any trouble.
-You can pick up your packages at the front desk 24 hours a day (in theory…in practice the number of cast members on duty in the middle of the night can get a little thin, so you might want to prioritize getting your package during the daytime hours if possible) and there is a $6 service fee PER package, regardless of size, which will be charged to your room.
+You can pick up your packages at the front desk 24 hours a day (in theory…in practice the number of cast members on duty in the middle of the night can get a little thin, so you might want to prioritize getting your package during the daytime hours if possible).

 Once you arrive and check-in, ask the Cast Member at Guest Relations in your hotel if there are any packages waiting for you.
 Often, these will be noted on your file prior to arrival.
 You can also ask Bell Services to get your items for you and deliver them to your room for no additional cost.
 We always try to give ’em a nice tip to thank them for their help.